psyb0t/piraterf/README.md

 **Applications:** Signal replay, repeater capture/replay, testing and validation, signal analysis, reproducing complex modulations, SDR capture replay, RF fingerprinting research

+## 💾 Preset System

+Stop entering the same fuckin parameters every time!
+PIrateRF includes a full preset management system:

+**Features:**

+- **Save Configurations**: Save current module settings as named presets
+- **Quick Load**: Select and reload saved presets with one click
+- **Preset Management**: Create, rename, and delete presets through the web interface
+- **Per-Module Storage**: Each transmission mode has its own preset directory
+- **Persistent Selection**: Last selected preset remembered across page refreshes
+- **One-Click Revert**: Reload button reverts unsaved changes back to preset values

+**Usage:**

+1. Configure your transmission parameters (frequency, audio file, RDS settings, etc.)
+2. Click "📝 New" to create a preset with a custom name
+3. Select the preset from the dropdown to enable Save/Reload/Edit buttons
+4. Make changes and click "💾 Save" to update the preset
+5. Click "🔃 Reload" to revert any unsaved changes
+6. Click "✏️ Edit" to rename or delete the preset

+**Storage:**

+Presets are stored as JSON files in `files/presets/{modulename}/` and can be backed up, shared, or version controlled.
+Perfect for maintaining your favorite doorbell replay configs, FM broadcast setups, or FT8 configurations!

 ## 🛠️ Development Commands

 ### Local Development